What First Time Users Should Know About Cannabis

 Having a good time!

 It’s also being safe, please so read our article about how to stay safe while enjoying cannabis either before continuing or between reading this article and trying weed.

 Preparing for the Experience

 First, know that you can always get more high later.
 While experts debate about whether there’s such a thing as getting “too high,” the rest of us agree that you can definitely get “higher than you wanted to be,” and it’s not a good time.
 It’s important to start small so you can get a feel for the effects and how you react to marijuana before experimenting with higher doses.
 Think about it like cooking, it’s easier to add than subtract.
-If you do end up feeling too high, we legit wrote an article about what to do when you are too high.

 How Much Time Do You Have?

 Think about how long it will be until you have to drive somewhere, interact with people professionally, or do something that requires your prolonged, undivided attention, e.g., going to work, looking after kids, or serving on a jury.
 Remember to take the four stages of being high into account.
 If you have less than four hours before real-world responsibilities, you might want to postpone your first joint or dab until you’re finished with your obligations for the day.
 Plan for longer, just to be safe.

 Edibles can last even longer, with effects that can stretch up to ten hours after ingestion.
 The first time you try edibles should be a day when you don’t have any external expectations, you won’t be expected to drive, and you won’t be directly responsible for anyone else’s health or safety.

 The first time you try cannabis, choose someplace comfortable and familiar, with a convenient bathroom.
 Better yet, just go to the bathroom beforehand.
 The last thing you need to worry about for your first time is how to get past your flatmates without looking awkward.